rubensauchelli/platform-template/documentation/user-guide.md

 ## Core Functionality

-The Omniflo Platform follows a simple four-step process for data processing:
+The application follows a simple four-step workflow for data processing:

 1. **Upload** - Upload your data file
 2. **Process** - Process the data using selected templates